CodeitDash/Xaturn/README.md

 ## ☕ How i made?

-Well, this bot is written in python for source code and queries you can contact me(from my github's profile's readme).
-As a school student obviously i've to manage my time to work with it.
+Well, this bot is written in python with py-cord.
+As a school student i've to manage my time to work with it.

-## ✨ You can help me
+## ✨ Why to use it

-You can suggest me commands,give me some source code and much-much more.
+Just use or i will kill you 😊.